richanna/Identity-Events/draft-ietf-secevent-http-push.md

 : In scenarios
 where SETs are signed and
-the delivery method is HTTP POST (see {{httpPost}}), Event Receivers MAY elect to use Basic Authentication or not to use HTTP or TLS based authentication at all.
+the delivery method is HTTP POST (see {{httpPost}}), SET Receivers MAY elect to use Basic Authentication or not to use HTTP or TLS based authentication at all.
 See
 {{payloadAuthentication}} for considerations.